healeycodes/healeycodes.com/posts/filesystem-backed-by-an-llm.md

 In order to support more features, I'm wondering if I can de-/serialize entire [bazil.org/fuse](http://bazil.org/fuse) library objects so everything works out of the box.
 My gut says this could work with the latest LLM models with a good setup.

-Let me know if you have other ideas.
+Let me know if you have other ideas!
+The demo repo is https://github.com/healeycodes/llmfs.